Masum95/driver_quality/README.md

 Following section assumes you have docker installed on your machine.

-Running the **run.sh** script builds the docker image , does necessary djanog migrations, inserts dummy data and then runs the django dev server @8000 port.
+Running the **run.sh** script builds the docker image , does necessary django migrations, inserts dummy data and then runs the django dev server @8000 port.
 To run the script, use the command from terminal:

 > ./run.sh